Onyeka Okongwu: Personal life

-Onyeka Okongwu was born to Nigerian immigrants in Los Angeles.
-Okongwu's older brother, Nnamdi, had also played basketball for Chino Hills High School.
-In 2014, Nnamdi suffered a brain injury in a skateboarding accident and died after spending three days on life support.
-Okongwu had worn the number 21 jersey in honor of his brother, who had worn the same number while playing basketball.
-Since being drafted to the NBA by the Hawks, he switched to wearing number 17 as his old number is retired for Dominique Wilkins, representing the age of his brother when he passed.
+Onyeka Okongwu was born to Nigerian immigrants, Mike, and Kate Okongwu in Los Angeles on 11 December 2000.
+Onyeka and his siblings were raised in Chino by two hardworking parents.
+His mother works as a registered nurse.
+Highly influenced by his older brother, Nnamdi, Onyeka's passion for basketball began to grow.
+Okongwu's older brother, Nnamdi, also played basketball for Chino Hills High School.
+In 2014, Nnamdi sustained a brain injury in a skateboarding accident and later died after spending three days on life support.
+Okongwu wore the number 21 in honor of his brother, who had worn the same number while playing basketball.
+In January 2020, Chino Hills High School retired the number in honor of his late brother.
+Upon his arrival in Atlanta, he switched numbers due to the team retiring the number 21 in honor of Dominique Wilkins.
+Again honoring his late brother, Okongwu began wearing the number 17 - the age Nnamdi was when he passed.
 He also has a younger brother, Chukwuemeka, and a younger sister, Chinemya.

-Okongwu is the son of Nigerian parents, Kate and Mike Okongwu.
-His mother, who is a registered nurse, moved to the United States from Nigeria in 1999.

-Okongwu's father passed away in 2021.
+Okongwu's father died in 2021.